sacredSatan/trenchess/README.md

 ### Reverse Pawn

 This is my favourite card, it basically reverses the direction a pawn moves in.
-The reversed pawn can no longer be promoted.
+The reversed pawn can no longer be promoted (since it'll never reach the opponent's back rank).

 ![reverse pawn in action](https://github.com/user-attachments/assets/bdafe5bc-6ccf-4799-8343-d9588c17f444)